 5. Missouri History Museum: The Missouri History Museum offers plenty of fun ways to escape summer heat or beat the winter blahs, including storytelling, free movies, crafts, concerts and activities.
-Be sure set aside plenty of time to explore the History Clubhouse during your visit.
+Be sure to set aside plenty of time to explore the History Clubhouse during your visit.

 6. Climatron at the Missouri Botanical Garden: When spring just can't come fast enough, get your green fix with a visit to the Climatron at the Missouri Botanical Garden.
 Little adventurers will love exploring this unique geodesic dome and its waterfall, hut, aquarium and bridge.
-Also, be sure to stop by the recently renovated Brookings Exploration Center.
+Also, be sure to stop by the Brookings Exploration Center.

 7. Indoor action: For a day of fun that's sure to leave your kids exhausted but happy, climb, jump and bounce at Rockin' Jump, mega-indoor trampoline parks with locations in O'Fallon and Shrewsbury; or SkyZone, an indoor trampoline park with locations in Chesterfield, Fenton and Fairview Heights, Illinois.
-Amp Up Action Park, located in Town & Country, which houses laser tag, kart racing, a ropes course and an arcade; and Flying Spider, an extreme air sports park in Ballwin, offers trampolines, aerial silks, a trapeze and more, all under one roof.
+Amp Up Action Park, located in Town & Country, houses laser tag, kart racing, a ropes course and an arcade; Flying Spider, an extreme air sports park in Ballwin, offers trampolines, aerial silks, a trapeze and more, all under one roof.

 8. Gateway Arch: When your spirit is in desperate need of a mid-winter lift — literally — treat yourself to a visit to the Gateway Arch.

-9. BounceU: Burn off that off excess energy on the indoor inflatables at BounceU in Chesterfield or Monkey Joe's, which has locations in Cottleville, St. Louis and Fairview Heights, Illinois.
+9. Bounce: Burn off that off excess energy on the indoor inflatables at BounceU in Chesterfield or Monkey Joe's, which has locations in Cottleville, St. Louis and Fairview Heights, Illinois.